 Showing posts with label Sides.
 Show all posts

-Shirataki (Konjac) Noodles - Diabetic Gold :-)
+Weekend Ramble: Shirataki Noodles - Diabetic Gold :-)

 Several people in my Facebook group My "Diabetic" Food (Recipes) had featured konjac noodles in a variety of dishes.
 Intrigued, I researched them and found out that these noodles are a perfect diabetic food/noodle as they have a glycemic index of zero!